lizditullio/Challenge-3/README.md

 # Challenge-3
-# Challenge-2

 ## Purpose
-A portfolio that showcases my work as a Web Developer.
+An application to generate a random password based on user selected prompts.

 ## Built With
 * HTML
 * CSS
-* * JavaScript
+* JavaScript

 ## Website
 https://lizditullio.github.io/Challenge-3/